KrishivGubba/PlaylistConverter/README.md

    To access and make changes within a user's account on spotify, one must grant certain permissions.
 The next steps only proceed if the user grants access to the web app.
 5. Song lookup

-   Using the previously saved data of each playlist, a search query that is of the following format: "<song name> <artist>" is provided to the Spotify API.
+   Using the previously saved data of each playlist, a search query that is of the following format: "(songname) + (artist)" is provided to the Spotify API.
 This gives us the unique track id that for the song on spotify.
 7. Playlist creation and song additions